wodby/wordpress-docs/docs/local/quick-start.md

 # Quick start

-!!! danger "Persistence of database data":
+!!! danger "Persistence of database data"
     You will lose MariaDB / PostgreSQL data if you run `docker-compose down`.
 Instead use `docker-compose stop` to stop containers.
 Alternatively, you can use a manual volume for mariadb data (see compose file), this way your data will always persist.

 There are 2 options how to use docker4wordpress – you can either run [vanilla](https://en.wikipedia.org/wiki/Vanilla_software) WordPress from the image or mount your own WordPress codebase: